 9. On the 100th year since Nelson Mandela’s birth

-By Shaazia Ebrahim Reporter
+Author: Shaazia Ebrahim

 On the 100th year since Nelson Mandela’s birth, The Daily Vox is interrogating his pan-Africanist legacy.
 The Daily Vox spoke to the Director for the Institute for Pan-African Thought and Conversation Professor Adekeye Adebajo about the pan-Africanist movement and Mandela’s pan-Africanism.